kmillerjr/redis/code-challenge/bonus/README.md

   - Science Fiction Entertainment
   - Classical Music
 - Uses vector embeddings from Sentence Transformers for semantic similarity
-- Provides both a REST API and command-line interface
 - Configurable Redis connection
 - Simple to extend with new routes or reference examples